 Part two: Installing the salt cell

-Step one: Check the salt cell and ensure the barrel unions are tightened.
+Step one: Check the salt cell and tighten the barrel unions.

 If the barrel unions are not adequately tightened, water can leak, and the salt cell will not function properly.

 Step two: Use a hacksaw to cut about 7-10 inches of PVC pipe and glue the ends to the input and output areas of the salt cell.

 After cutting the pipe sections and before gluing them, use sandpaper to soften the freshly cut areas.
 Doing so protects you from accidentally cutting yourself and ensures better sealing as well.